German International School New York: Lower School

 In first through fourth grades, students learn to read fluently and to express themselves clearly in both written and spoken German and English.
 To establish a solid foundation for the academic rigors of the International Abitur curriculum in the Middle and Upper Schools, most subjects are taught in German.
 However, all students receive daily individualized English instruction taught by native English-speaking teachers.
 For students for whom German is not their first language, the school provides German as a Second Language (GSL) support during the school day as well as an optional after-school class.

 Middle and Upper Schools

 As GISNY students transition from the Lower School to the Middle and Upper Schools, they are welcomed into a new world of challenging academic instruction.

 In addition to languages, students receive intensive instruction in math, sciences (physics, chemistry, biology), history and social studies (both European and American), economics, geography, art and music.
 The rigorous International Abitur curriculum, recognized globally for its depth and breadth – for example, GISNY students begin studying biology in 5th grade, physics in 7th grade and chemistry in 8th grade – prepares students for the world's most selective colleges and universities.
-GISNY employs highly qualified faculty from the US, Germany, Switzerland and Austria, 90% of whom hold an advanced degree and are considered highly trained experts in their fields.